premAI-io/state-of-open-source-ai/models.md

 In the domain of Image generation currently [Midjourney](https://www.midjourney.com) is one of the most popular proprietary solutions for [simple users](https://www.reddit.com/r/StableDiffusion/comments/15i6tg3/are_we_killing_the_future_of_stable_diffusion/jusrar3).

-Following the timeline and going back to text domain, coder models are gaining lot of popularity too, specially looking at the code generation or code analysis capabilities of OpenAI's codex and GPT-4, there has been few releases on code LLMs like [WizardCoder](https://arxiv.org/abs/2306.08568), [StarCoder](https://huggingface.co/bigcode/starcoder), [Code llama](https://huggingface.co/codellama) (state of the art) and [many more](https://huggingface.co/models?language=code).
+Following the timeline and going back to text domain, coder models are gaining lot of popularity too, specially looking at the code generation or code analysis capabilities of OpenAI's codex and GPT-4, there has been few releases on code LLMs like WizardCoder {cite}`luo2023wizardcoder`, [StarCoder](https://huggingface.co/bigcode/starcoder), [Code llama](https://huggingface.co/codellama) (state of the art) and [many more](https://huggingface.co/models?language=code).

 #### Code Llama